lcary/ai-summarization-benchmarks/README.md

 | 23 `8-bit`      | 0.055       | T4 GPU        | `run_llama2_7b.py --experiment=8-bit`      | 0.275      |

  - **Summary**: `vLLM` optimization had the fastest throughput at >10x faster than any other strategy for the A100 GPU.
-The strategy was less profound on the lower-memory T4 GPU, and was followed by several other strategies.
+The strategy was less profound on the lower-memory T4 GPU, but still resulted in a 2x speedup over other T4 experiments, and allowed the T4 to beat the other A100 experiments.
  - **Output & Results Data**: To see the data (output, duration) collected during inference, find the JSON files with a given Experiment ID in its filename under the `data/` directory.
  - **Quantization**: quantization helped a lot with avoiding out of memory errors on the